Unfiled Tax Returns

 Tax Relief

-What Happens When You Don’t Pay Your Taxes?
+What Happens When You Don’t File Your Taxes?

 When U.S. taxpayers don’t file their tax returns by their due date – that is, April 15 unless extensions are granted – the IRS may decide to impose a failure-to-file penalty against them.